 “Till now, his dead body has not been recovered as the attackers either made away with the body or dumped it somewhere,” a community member told ICC.
 “Only traces of his blood have been found on the farm.
 His motorcycle and water pump machine were stolen.”

 For decades, Fulani militants have attacked Christian farming villages in Nigeria’s Middle Belt region—where the Muslim north meets the Christian south—displacing millions of Christians and leaving them without reliable access to food.

 The numbers are staggering.
 Depending on the source, an estimated 100 thousand Christians have been killed over the past 20 years, while over two million have been displaced.

-Many say that this is a conflict over land, as the arid zones in Nigeria have been increasingly moving southward.
+Many say this is a conflict over land, as the arid zones in Nigeria have been increasingly moving southward.
 But to leave the narrative at that is simply irresponsible.
-While farmer-herder conflicts over land have existed throughout centuries, a more sinister element has emerged within the last few decades, fueled by a jihadist agenda.
+While farmer-herder disputes over land have existed throughout centuries, a more sinister element has emerged within the last few decades, fueled by a jihadist agenda.

-This is what the Nigerian government refuses to acknowledge, and what Christians in Nigeria have spent years trying to communicate to the international community.
+This is what the Nigerian government refuses to acknowledge and what Christians in Nigeria have spent years trying to communicate to the international community.